MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 #### Exchange Online

-Use the *search-mailbox* cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.
+Use the `Search-Mailbox` cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.

 This sample query searches all tenant mailboxes for an email that contains the subject *InvoiceUrgent* in the subject and copies the results to *IRMailbox* in a folder named *Investigation*.